 I've used both Slack and Teams a lot over the years, and honestly?
 I think they're both great chat apps for businesses and they also have a lot in common.
 But the experience of using Slack vs. Teams is quite different, and the more time I've spent with these tools, the more I've come to realize they have different strengths.

-Since the pandemic, both apps have been consistently upping their game to compete for best team chat app on the market.
+Over the years, both apps have been consistently upping their game to compete for best team chat app on the market.
 If you notice there's a feature that Slack doesn't have but Teams does, it's likely you'll see it appear in the next Slack release (and vice versa, of course).
 And while this is great news for users, it does make choosing between Teams and Slack even harder.

-Here, I'll dig into what differentiates Slack and Teams, so you can make a decision based on what your dealbreakers are.
+Here, I'll dig into what differentiates Slack and Teams, so you can make a decision based on what your deal breakers are.

 Slack vs. Microsoft Teams: Factors to consider